 Indemnifications-The Company often enters into limited indemnification provisions in license agreements in the ordinary course of the Company's licensing business.
-Pursuant to these provisions, which are often inserted into license agreements in the semiconductor IP and software licensing industries, the Company agrees to indemnify, hold harmless, and reimburse the indemnified parties up to a capped amount for losses suffered or incurred by such indemnified parties due to third party claims if such claims are determined to be caused by the Company.
+Pursuant to these provisions, which are often inserted into license agreements in the semiconductor IP and software licensing industries, the Company agrees to indemnify, hold harmless, and reimburse the indemnified parties up to a capped amount for losses suffered or incurred by such indemnified parties due to third-party claims if such claims are determined to be caused by the Company.
 The term of these indemnification provisions is generally either for a term of years or perpetual, in each case beginning on the execution date of the agreement.
 The Company has also agreed to indemnify under indemnity agreements with its directors and officers, to the extent legally permissible, against liabilities incurred in connection with any action in which such individual may be involved by reason of such individual being or having been a director or officer, other than certain liabilities arising from willful misconduct of the individual.

-The Company has incurred no actual payment obligations from these above-noted indemnification provisions and director and officer indemnity agreements for three months ended March 31, 2023 and 2022 and the condensed consolidated financial statements do not include liabilities for any potential indemnity-related obligations as of March 31, 2023 and December 31, 2022.
+The Company has incurred no actual payment obligations from these above-noted indemnification provisions and director and officer indemnity agreements for the three and six months ended March 31, 2024 June 30, 2024 and 2023 and the unaudited condensed consolidated financial statements do not include liabilities for any potential indemnity-related obligations as of March 31, 2024 June 30, 2024 and December 31, 2023.